Walter S. Davis: Career

-Davis was the eighth head football coach at Tennessee A&I State Collegem, now known as Tennessee State University, in Nashville, Tennessee and he held that position for four seasons, from 1933 until 1936, compiling a record of later 19–7–4.
+Davis was the head football coach at Tennessee A&I State College—now known as Tennessee State University—in Nashville, Tennessee, for four seasons, from 1933 to 1936.

 Davis served as the second president of Tennessee State University from 1943 to 1968.
 His tenure saw significant expansion, including the construction of "70 percent of the school's facilities", the establishment of the graduate school and four other schools, and "15,000 degrees awarded."
 During his remarkable tenure as president, the university added twenty-four new buildings, and its overall enrollment increased by 1,100 students.
 Two buildings on the Tennessee State campus were named in his honor: the Walter S. Davis Home Economics Building (subsequently renamed in 1997 for the university's fourth president, Frederick S. Humphries) and the Walter S. Davis Humanities Building.

 In 1960, Davis served on a committee chaired by Madison Sarratt to put an end to the Nashville sit-ins.

 When a race riot occurred on the TSU campus after Stokely Carmichael spoke in Nashville on April 8, 1967, Davis deplored that his efforts to bring social mobility regardless of racist oppression had failed.